abrar-khan-alvi/portfolio-crud/README.md

 * Uploaded project images are stored in the `public/images` directory.
 * Pagination is enabled to show 5 projects per page.
 * Basic Bootstrap is used for frontend styling.
-* Make sure PHP extensions like `fileinfo` and `pdo_mysql` are enabled.
-* For image uploads to work, the `public/images` directory must be writable.

----

-Feel free to customize this README with any additional info you want!

----

-If you want, I can prepare the actual `README.md` file for you to save and push.
-Just say so!